joshuadavidthomas/django-github-app/README.md

 - `owner`: Repository owner from full name
 - `repo`: Repository name from full name

+### System Checks

+The library includes Django system checks to validate your webhook configuration:

+#### `django_github_app.E001`

+Error raised when both `AsyncWebhookView` and `SyncWebhookView` are detected in your URL configuration.
+You must use either async or sync webhooks consistently throughout your project, not both.

+To fix this error, ensure all your webhook views are of the same type:

+- Use `AsyncWebhookView` for all webhook endpoints in ASGI projects
+- Use `SyncWebhookView` for all webhook endpoints in WSGI projects

 ## Configuration

 Configuration of django-github-app is done through a `GITHUB_APP` dictionary in your Django project's `DJANGO_SETTINGS_MODULE`.